YattaSolutions/org.eclipse.swt.browser.electron/README.md

 ### Approach

-We use Electron (with a small node.js script) to render a given website.
+We use Electron (started via a small node.js script) to render a given website.
 We are using the electron [offscreen rendering mode](https://www.electronjs.org/docs/latest/tutorial/offscreen-rendering), here.
 The resulting image is then transfered via IPC to an SWT process where it is finally displayed.
 Dirty regions are supported to speed-up the transfer.

 Interaction (like keystrokes) are send back to the Electron process.
 Such hard decoupling eliminates common issues caused by running Chromium and SWT in the same process.